Keyboard shortcuts

 • jackdaw_remote: the Bevy Remote Protocol (BRP) client used by the remote inspector when talking to a running game.

-Extension and dylib plumbing
+Extension dylib plumbing

 • jackdaw_api_internal: host-side plumbing (loader plugin, catalog, enable/disable helpers, internal markers). jackdaw_api deliberately does not re-export this.